 Steps to Becoming an Accountant in South Dakota

 The South Dakota Board of Accountancy licenses and regulates the practice of certified public accounting.
-The requirements for those interested in becoming CPAs includes a minimum of a bachelor’s degree and 150 semester hours of college credit, passing scores on the Uniform CPA Exam, and one year of professional accounting experience.
-While satisfying the experience requirement, aspiring CPAs often begin working to earn a master’s degree in accounting to earn the full 150 semester hours required for a CPA license, as most bachelor’s programs only result in 120 semester hours.
+Aspiring CPAs here must earn 150 semester hours of college credit within an approved bachelor’s degree or higher, achieve passing scores on the Uniform CPA Exam, and complete at least one year of professional accounting experience.
+While satisfying the experience requirement, aspiring CPAs often begin working towards a master’s degree in accounting to earn the additional 30 hours required for a CPA license, as most bachelor’s programs only result in 120 semester hours.

 There are many areas of specialty for CPAs and other accounting professionals interested in pursuing additional certification.
-Some work as forensic accountants investigating claims of fraud, while others find their niche as financial planners for companies like the multinational investment firm Edward Jones, which as an office in Rapid City.
+Some work as forensic accountants where they investigate claims of fraud, while others find their niche as financial planners for companies like the multinational investment firm Edward Jones, which as an office in Rapid City.

 South Dakota Accountants: Salary Expectations and Job Growth